-If you have any further questions regarding unlawful workplace discrimination, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.
+If you have any further questions regarding unlawful workplace discrimination, contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net.

 Q: Are Employers in California required to provide their employees with sexual harassment training?

-A: Yes, most Employers.
-Effective January, 2019, California now requires that all Employers with 5 or more employees provide 1 hour of sexual harassment and abusive conduct prevention training to non-managerial employees and 2 hours of sexual harassment and abusive conduct prevention training to managerial employees once every two years.
+A: Effective January, 2019, California now requires that all employers with 5 or more employees provide 1 hour of sexual harassment and abusive conduct prevention training to non-managerial employees and 2 hours of sexual harassment and abusive conduct prevention training to managerial employees once every two years.

 The training and education required by this law shall include information and practical guidance regarding the federal and state statutory provisions concerning the prohibition against and the prevention and correction of sexual harassment and the remedies available to victims of sexual harassment in employment.